CleverCloud/doc.clever-cloud.com/deploy/addon/jenkins.md

 As of today, only runners on Clever Cloud Docker applications are supported.
 The Docker image you provide **must** contain the Jenkins Inbound agent.

-By default, Jenkins provides a few docker images that embed this agent.
+By default, Jenkins provides a few Docker images that embed this agent.
 The agent will then connect to Jenkins to receive jobs orders.

 You can find more details on the default [Jenkins Inbout agent](https://hub.docker.com/r/jenkins/inbound-agent/) docker image.
 Jenkins also provides various base images with pre-installed tools for some CI workflows on [Docker Hub](https://hub.docker.com/u/jenkins).